dcxSt/dft_algos/index.md

 ### Radix-2 DIT
 *Note: DIT stands for 'Decimation In Time'.*

 The Radix-2 algorithm is the simplest Cooley-Tukey algorithm.
 It assumes that the input vector (or 'signal') has exactly \\(2^r\\) dimensions (\\(r\\) is a positive integer).
-The algorithm shuffle's the vector's componants around, then splits the vector into two halves and reccursively applies it's self to each half of the vector, and then re-combines the output of each.
+The algorithm shuffles the vector's componants around, then splits the vector into two halves and reccursively applies it's self to each half of the vector, and then re-combines the output of each.

 Let \\(x\\) be a \\(n = 2^r\\) dimensional vector with real or complex entries